Discover Verona in 48 hours: a charming getaway

 Evening: A romantic dinner on the banks of the Adige

-- Locanda 4 Cuochi: Modern cuisine with local influences.
+- Locanda 4 Cuochi: Modern kitchen, local roots.
+Something quiet lingers.

 Day 2: Nature, culture and panoramas